Do You Have A Child? Here’s A Tax Credit You Can Claim!

 • Expanded the credit’s scope to include 17-year-olds to qualify for the CTC;

-• Allowed monthly advance payments to eligible taxpayers of half of their estimated 2021 Child Tax Credit amounts during 2021 from July through December, instead of waiting until tax filing season.
+• Allowed monthly advance payments to eligible taxpayers of half of their estimated 2021 Child Tax Credit amounts.

 How Much Can I Get In 2022

-With the expiration of the ARPA, the amount of child tax credit has reverted back to $2,000, and the refund to $1,500.
+With the ARPA’s expiration, the amount of child tax credit has reverted to $2,000, and the refund to $1,500.
 Additionally, there are no more advance credit payments.

 But the good news is, the phase-out level has increased from $75,000 for single filers and $150,000 for joint filers ($112,000 for heads of households, to $200,000 and $400,000 respectively.
 For every $1,000 over these amounts, your CTC is reduced by $50.